Do you run a busy healthcare clinic? A stylish salon? Or perhaps a bustling restaurant? Then you’ll know all about the pain of no-shows.

 Or it might be a little more involved like this:

-Seeing it all laid out will enable you to grasp the bigger picture and easily make tweaks for further optimisation.
-Are you sending too many texts?
-Is your email reminder working as effectively as your text reminder?
-Testing different journeys will help you understand what customers want.
+Seeing it all laid out will help you grasp the bigger picture and easily make tweaks for further optimisation.
+For example, are you sending too many texts?
+Are texts more effective than email reminders?
+How do different workflows impact your no-show numbers?